Mark Allison

 Mark Allison (born 6 December 1960 in Ayr, Queensland) is an Australian agricultural industry manager.
 He is a chief executive officer and managing director of Elders Limited and holds several other positions at the industry organizations.

-Biography

 Early life

 Mark Allison was born on 6 December 1960 in Ayr, Queensland in a sugarcane and beef cattle family.
 He was raised in Townsville.
 Allison attended Bracken Ridge State High School and was elected School Captain in 1977.

 Education

 Allison completed an Agriculture Science Degree (1982) and Bachelor of Economics (1986) at the University of Queensland followed by a Graduate Diploma of Management at Central Queensland University (1989).
 Allison also completed an Advanced Management Program at Harvard Business School in 2012.
+On 19 September 2023, he was awarded an Honorary Doctorate from the University of Adelaide for his lifelong contribution to Australian agriculture and broader agribusiness.